Past News and Events

 Low’s collection of black ash baskets is currently on display at the Field Museum in Chicago until October.
 “Pokagon Potawatomi Black Ash Baskets: Our Storytellers” allows patrons to listen to the stories of the baskets as well as the Pokagon people’s story of tradition and resilience.

-At President Johnson's suggestion, details are being completed to exhibit the baskets again on the Columbus campus after the close of the exhibit in Chicago.
+At former President Johnson's suggestion, details are being completed to exhibit the baskets again on the Columbus campus after the close of the exhibit in Chicago.

 Pokagon Potawatomi Black Ash Baskets: Our Storytellers

-Opening April 16, 2021- September 2022.
+April 16, 2021- September 2022.

 The Field Museum